vivawan/508-midterm/script/Midterm.md

 </table>

 ## Categorical Variable

-- make sure all category variables have significant difference between the means of housing price in different groups
+- Make sure all category variables have significant difference between the means of housing price in different groups

 ```r
 # exclude useless variable